Remember from the theory that if x0 is our guess for the root, our next guess is given by:

 int count=1;

-which declares a new integer count and initializes it to 0.
+which declares a new integer count

 The Java interpreter executes this before the loop is entered.

-true for another round and
+for another round and

-false to stop looping.
+to stop looping.
 Remember our

 criteria: either we come close to a root, or we have iterated too many